RyanFrantz/ryanfrantz.github.io/_posts/2020-11-29-aws-kinesis-outage-analysis.md

 ## Kinesis Outage

-On November 25, 2020, Amazon Web Services (AWS) experiencing an outage in its Kinesis product that resulted in several cascading failures in several downstream products.
+On November 25, 2020, Amazon Web Services (AWS) experienced an outage in its Kinesis product that resulted in several cascading failures in several downstream products.
 The outage is known to have impact several well-known companies such as